African-American Healing Arts and Lore Collection, 1996 (S0749)

 Joplin Tornado Oral History Project Records, 2011-2015 (C4095)

 The collection consists of interviews with people who experienced, were affected by, and/or were a part of the devastating EF5 multiple-vortex tornado that struck Joplin, Missouri, on May 22, 2011.
 The focus of this project is to help document the community of Joplin both before and after the tornado, as well as the rebuilding of this community.
 The collection consists of digitally recorded interviews, transcripts (forthcoming), and ephemera.

 Oral history interviews and related correspondence and reports with eighteen persons who played with or were associated with the Kansas City Monarchs of the Negro National League.

-Papers of the first woman graduate of the University of Missouri School of Journalism, 1910.
-Active as a journalist, teacher, playwright, poet, fiction writer, genealogist, and photographer.
-Material includes correspondence; diaries; manuscripts for Keeley's articles, fiction, and poetry; clippings; tapes; and photographs.
+Papers of the first woman graduate of the University of Missouri, School of Journalism, in 1910.
+She was active as a journalist, teacher, playwright, poet, fiction writer, and photographer.
+Material includes correspondence; diaries; manuscripts for Keeley’s articles, fiction, and poetry; clippings; audio cassettes; and photographs.

 Kirkwood, Missouri Oral History Project, 1995-1997 (C3962)

 0.1 cubic feet, 10 audio cassettes

 The Kirkwood, Missouri, Oral History Project was an attempt to supplement the book, Kirkwood, Missouri: The Greentree City.
 A Pictorial History, edited by Barbara J. Byerly and J.B.
 Lester, which was published in 1994.
 The interviews were to emphasize events after 1960.

 Taped interviews and written transcripts of 13 Holocaust survivors from Lodz, Poland.
 Also includes notes, reports, and articles on historical background and policies towards Eastern European Jews.